 UF Health Center for Movement Disorders and Neurorestoration

-The Department of Speech, Language and Hearing Sciences has a strong research and clinical presence in the new University of Florida Center for Movement Disorders and Neurorestoration (CMDNR) located in the OSMI (across from the Hilton on 34th st).
+The Department of Speech, Language and Hearing Sciences has a strong research and clinical presence in the new UF Health Center for Movement Disorders and Neurorestoration (CMDNR) located in the OSMI (across from the Hilton on 34th st).
 There, Drs Jay Rosenbek and Michelle Troche serve as primary clinicians and members of a large multi-disciplinary team evaluating and treating patients with all types of movement disorders (i.e: Parkinson’s disease, Progressive supranuclear palsy, corticobasal degeneration, multiple systems atrophy, ataxia, etc).
 SLPs at the CMDNR evaluate and treat all difficulties affecting communication like problems with cognitive-linguistic, speech, and voice function.
 They also lead the management of swallowing and cough problems.

 For more information visit the Center for Movement Disorders and Neurorestoration website.